stilldavid/userland-book/diff/index.md

 had to work with, they did some amazingly sophisticated things in order to expose the relationships between multiple pieces of text.

-{slide: some textual criticism tools}
+{photo: some textual criticism tools}

 Here's a book I got in college.  _Gospel Parallels: A Comparison of the Synoptic Gospels_, by Burton H. Throckmorton, Jr.  It breaks up three books